 Citrus fruits are supposed to be good for an individual’s health; however, for asthmatics, they can be more problematic.
 Lemon and limes contain plenty of vitamins like vitamin C, but they also consist of a compound known as limonene.
 Limonene sets off an allergic reaction in some people.
 In some cases, the allergic reaction may even damage the lungs.
 This is especially dangerous since a person with the condition already has problems with his or her lungs.

 A great deal can affect a person’s condition.
 It’s best to discuss with an internal medicine physician to eliminate potential causes of an asthma attack.
-This include all of the items mentioned above in addition to the usual suspects like pollen, dust and mold.
+This includes all of the items mentioned above in addition to the usual suspects like pollen, dust, and mold.

 4 Awesome Benefits of Donating Blood

 Although a bite from a radioactive spider may not make someone into a superhero, a tiny prick from a needle can save lives.
 It’s simple, anytime someone donates blood, they transform into a real life-saving hero.
 In addition to giving the gift of life, donating blood also offers several benefits to the individual donating the blood.
 Continue reading to learn more about the amazing benefits of donating blood.

 Free Health Check Up